Computer-Assisted Design of Accelerated Composite Optimization Methods: OptISTA

 \begin{theorem} Let $f\colon \rl^{d}\to\rl$ be $L$-smooth convex and $h\colon\rl^{d}\to\rl\cup\{\infty\}$ be closed, convex, and proper.
 Assume $x_\star\in \argmin(f+h)$ exists.
 Let $N>0$.
 Then, \ref{eq:OptISTA_Alg} exhibits the rate

 where $\theta_{N}$ is as defined for \ref{eq:OptISTA_Alg}. \end{theorem}

 A noteworthy prior work that we compare Theorem~\ref{thm:OptISTA-rate} to is OGM \cite{drori2014performance,kim2016OGM}, which achieves a factor-2 speedup over the classical Nesterov's accelerated gradient method.
 Let $N>0$ be the total iteration count and $L>0$.
-The \textbf{O}ptimized \textbf{G}radient \textbf{M}ethod is
+OGM is given by

 with starting point $x_0=y_0$, $f$ is $L$-smooth and convex, and with the sequence $\theta_i$ satisfying

 Its convergence rate is

 The $\theta$-coefficients of \ref{eq:OptISTA_Alg} are identical to the $\theta$-coefficients of OGM \cite{drori2014performance,kim2016OGM}, which are in turn equal to the standard $\theta$-coefficients of Nesterov's FGM \cite{nesterov83MomentumPaper} for $i=0,1,\dots,N-1$, but the last coefficient $\theta_N$ differs.
 (Roughly, $\theta_i\sim i/2$ for $i<N$ and $\theta_N\sim N/\sqrt{2}$ \cite[Theorem 7]{park2023factor}.)